mridul037/mridul037/README.md

 **Quote of the hour:**

-There is not only a close analogy between the operations of the mind in general reasoning and its operations in the particular science of Algebra, but there is to a considerable extent an exact agreement in the laws by which the two classes of operations are conducted.
+When a task cannot be partitioned because of sequential constraints, the application of more effort has no effect on the schedule.
+The bearing of a child takes nine months, no matter how many women are assigned.

-~ George Boole
+~ Fred Brooks
 <pre>

 </pre>